Driving on a DUI Suspended License

 Your DUI conviction or your refusal to submit to testing your blood alcohol content will lead to a license suspension.
 You’ll make a bad situation worse if you continue to drive and are arrested again.

-With your attorney’s help, that suspension may be limited.
+With your DUI attorney’s help, that suspension may be limited.
 That way, you can drive without worrying about an arrest.

 Why Would Someone Drive with a Suspended License?